fboender/scriptform/doc/MANUAL.md

     Repeat password:
     ba7816bf8f01cfea414140de5dae2223b00361a396177a9cb410ff61f20015ad

-Form definitions may specify which users are allowed to view, access and submit the form.
-This is specified by a `allowed_users` field in the form definition, as can be seen in the previous form configuration example.
-Multiple users may be specified.

 ### <a name="users_formlimit">Form limiting</a>

 You may specify a `allowed_users` field in a form definition.
 Only user names